Our Research

 Infants with lysosomal storage disorders such as Pompe disease are born with irreversible damage in multiple organs such as the heart and brain; they also develop immune reactions to replacement enzymes after serial infusions.
 Preclinical studies, including our studies of fetal enzyme replacement to treat MPS7, suggest that providing the enzyme before birth can circumvent these issues.

 A phase 1 clinical trial of enzyme replacement therapy to treat a lysosomal storage disorder before birth is underway at UCSF.
+We also have a registry of patients diagnosed with lysosomal storage diseases (LSD Registry).

 Learn More